alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 {
   "isSuccess": false,
   "value": null,
-  "error": {
-    "code": "DbError",
-    "details": {
+  "error": { "code": "DbError", "details": { /* ... */ } }
-      "provider": "SqlServer",
-      "number": 2601
 }
-  }
-}
 ```

-Eww.
-Now your public API exposes `isSuccess/isFailure`, couples clients to an internal control-flow wrapper, and can leak internal error/value shapes.
-It’s also redundant: you already have HTTP status codes and/or a domain error contract—adding `Result` flags makes clients interpret your internal plumbing instead of a stable public schema.
+Now your public API couples clients to an internal control-flow wrapper and can leak internal shapes.
+It’s also redundant: you already have HTTP status codes and/or a domain error contract.

 ### Where `Result` fits (and where it doesn’t)